chukaofili/kubernetes-on-digitalocean/Part-V.md

-## Step 3 - Example Certificate
+## Step 3 - Example TLS/SSL Deployment

 Now everything should be configured correctly.
-Let's test it out by creating a sample deployment.
+Let's test it out by creating a sample tls/ssl deployment.

 ```yaml
 apiVersion: v1